oraclebase/vagrant/rac/Cent8_19/README.md

 ## Turn Off RAC

-Perform the following to turn off the RAC cleanly.
+The below is supposed to turn off the RAC cleanly but I usually stop the crs first.

 ```
 cd ../node2
+vagrant ssh
+crsctl stop crs (as root)
 vagrant halt

 cd ../node1